dumheter/button/README.md

 Simple software debouncing button library for arduino.

 ## Usage
+Grab the two files `button.cpp` & `button.hpp` and put with your `.ino` file. then `#include "button.hpp"` and you are ready to go!

 Read button.hpp to learn how to use this library, or see example below.

 ## Example
-See folder example for a usage example, or better yet: Read the button.hpp file.
+Read example code below, or better yet: Read the button.hpp file.
 ```
 #include "button.hpp"